Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 All screenshots are on the Billie environment with all of the env being removed, except for `BigSmokePS`, to show whether or not the material will be "corrupted" on the envs that do that to geo.

-The environments I know of that "corrupt" some materials are Billie & Interscope.
+The environments I know of currently that "corrupt" some materials: Billie & Interscope.

 These materials will be still "corrupted" if these environments are loaded *before* playing the map even if the environment you use is not one of them.
+So, it is best to not use them.

 Example of what I'm calling "corrupted":